pgb314/Sharks-Proyecto-28.10.2022/README.md

 14. Fill Year nulls with the corresponding year from the CaseNumber
 15. Create Graph for Total Attacks,for deadly attacks and for non fatal attack, also create visualization for all three
 16. Calculate stats for all three categories
-17. Sort by genders and calculate both the Total and Fatal mean ages for both genders, and the count
+17. Sort by genders and calculate both the Total and Fatal mean ages for both genders, and the correlation between gender and fatality and between fatality and mean age by creating assisting columns with 1 for Male and 1 for fatal
+18. Delete Assisting columns num_nan fatal_bin sex_bin